BestTimesToVisit.com Logo

 safety

-While generally safe, be aware of your surroundings, especially at night in less-populated areas.
+While generally safe, be aware of your surroundings, especially at night in less populated areas.
 Stick to well-lit streets and avoid walking alone late at night.
-Utilize ride-sharing services like Uber or Lyft if you feel uncomfortable walking.
+If you're hiking in the mountains, always let someone know your plans and estimated return time, and carry a fully charged phone.

 culture

 Salt Lake City has a unique blend of Mormon and modern cultures.
-Visit Temple Square to learn about Mormon history and architecture, but be respectful of the sacred nature of the temple itself.
-Explore the city's vibrant arts scene in areas like the Gallivan Center.
+Visiting Temple Square is a must to understand the city's history and religious significance, but remember it's an active place of worship, so dress respectfully.
+Explore the vibrant arts scene in the downtown area and be open to experiencing different perspectives.

 food